-Supporting Clauses: 1.4.1, 1.4.2 Important Note: No changes to Clause s in IRFM Standar - d v2.0.
-Clause Guidance: For the stock under consideration the harvesting policy (including its consistency with the precautionary approach), stock assessments and advice shall be reviewed, by request from the fisheries management authorities at appropriate, regular intervals as well as when substantive changes are made in harvesting policy by an appropriate international scientific body or committee.
+Supporting Clauses: 1.4.1, 1.4.2 Important Note: No changes to Clauses in IRFM Standard l v2.0.
+Clause Guidance: the precautionary a request from the fish well as when substa international scientifi competent fisheries For the stock under consideration the harvesting policy (including its consistency with the precautionary approach), stock assessments and advice shall be reviewed, by request from the fisheries management authorities at appropriate, regular intervals as well as when substantive changes are made in harvesting policy by an appropriate international scientific body or committee.
 Following external scientific review, the competent fisheries management authority shall review and/or revise the harvesting policy, taking into consideration the external review, as appropriate.
-Evidence Rating: Low 🗌 Medium High 🗹 Non-conformance: Critical 🗌 Major 🗌 Minor 🗌 None 🗸
+Evidence Rating: Low 🗌 Medium 🔲 High 🗹 Non-conformance: Critical Major 🗌 Minor 🗌 None 🗹

 Stock assessments are regularly supervised by ICES, which is considered to be the appropriate international scientific body.
-ICES evaluate management plans at the request of relevant fisheries managers; this was done with the cod management plan in 2009.
-In 2015 the plan was re-evaluated within the ICES benchmark process.
-No changes were recommended, and ICES advices to follow the plan.
-A new benchmark process is being planned in 2021.
+ICES evaluate management plans at the request of relevant fisheries managers.
+The stock assessment was evaluated in a benchmark process in 2013 and the current management plan was reviewed and endorsed in 2013.
+A new benchmark process has been requested recently.

-ICES40 is considered to be the appropriate international scientific body.
+ICES44 is considered to be the appropriate international scientific body.
 The annual stock assessments and short term predictions are performed by the ICES North-Western Working Group, and reviewed routinely as part of the ICES advisory process.
 This is done according to the Memorandum of Understanding between ICES and NEAFC.
 ICES have developed routines for more in-depth review of assessment methods and data that go into the assessment (benchmark assessments).
-Ideally, this should be done approximately every 5 years, or if there are reasons to alter the assessment practises.
-Iceland cod was benchmarked in 201541, where the assessment procedures that have been practised in recent years were endorsed.
-A new benchmark is being planned for 2021.
+Ideally, this should be done approximately every 5 years, or if there are reasons to alter the assessment practises; Icelandic haddock was benchmarked in 201345.
+Currently the Ministry of Industries and Innovation is in the process of consultation with stakeholders with regards a revision of the management plans for haddock and saithe.
+A request was sent to ICES in October 2018 for a new benchmark for haddock and saithe46.

 ICES evaluates management plans at the request of responsible managers.
-In many cases, including for Icelandic stocks, the work is done outside ICES and reviewed and endorsed by ICES.
-The evaluation work for the current management plan for Icelandic cod was done by MRI, and reviewed by ICES through an Ad hoc Group on Icelandic cod42 (AGICOD) in 2009.
-ICES' Advisory Committee on Management (ACOM) provided the advice based on the work by MRI and AGICOD43.
-The reviews of the plan were undertaken with respect to its
+Normally, the work is done outside ICES and reviewed and endorsed by ICES.
+The evaluation work for the current management plan for Icelandic haddock was done by MRI, and reviewed by ICES.
+The review was undertaken with respect to the HCR's consistency with precautionary and MSY approaches47.